Radiologic technologists are not the stars of a hospital or clinic but the work they do helps a doctor accurately diagnose medical issues.

 In order to succeed in this occupation, you will need soft skills—e.g. communication, patience, and teamwork.
 Spending many hours on your feet requires a good deal of stamina.
 You should be detail-oriented and have strong interpersonal skills.
 In addition, you should be good at science and math.

+The Occupational Outlook Handbook, 2012-13 Edition predicts that job growth for radiologic technologists will be faster than the average for all occupations through 2026.
 The Handbook predicts it will grow more quickly than most other occupations that require an associate degree.
 Those certified in more than one diagnostic imaging procedure will have the best opportunities.

 A Day in a Radiologic Technologist and Technician's Life